How to Change an LLC Name: Step-by-Step

 1. Verify business name availability

 Just as you did during LLC formation, conduct a name search on your Secretary of State's online business database to see if your desired name has already been used or not.
-Also, double-check with the United States Patent and Trademark Office (USPTO) for any trademark conflicts.

 If you receive confirmation the entity name you want to use is available, you may consider paying for a name reservation to hold it.
-It prevents other businesses from claiming it and establishes your intentions for its use.
+This prevents other businesses from claiming it and establishes your intentions for its use.

 2. Approve a resolution for the LLC name change